Firefighter Dies Of Illness While Assigned To Dixie Fire

 — CALFIRE Lassen-Modoc (@CALFIRELMU) September 5, 2021

-A community meeting scheduled for Saturday night may shed more light on the victim.MORE NEWS: South Lake Tahoe Evacuation Orders Lifted As Caldor Fire Battle Continues
+A community meeting scheduled for Saturday night may shed more light on the victim.MORE NEWS: Caldor Fire Grows To 216,358 Acres, 44% Contained

 The Dixie Fire now stands at 889,001 acres, making it the second-largest recorded wildfire in California.
 It is 56 percent contained.